ojaswiaakrishti-droid/Practice1/README.md

 # Practice1
-this is my first github account
+this is my first git repository